-Every golf course you visit is likely to have multiple sets of tees, as denoted by colored markers on the teeing grounds at the start of each hole.
+Every golf course you visit is likely to have multiple sets of tees, as designated by colored markers on the teeing grounds at the start of each hole.
 Most golf courses have at least three sets of tees - the forward tees, middle tees and back (or championship) tees.
 Other courses might have as many as five, six or seven sets of tees.
 How do you know which set of tees to use?

-Answer: The different tees correspond to different yardages.
+The different tees correspond to different yardages.
 The tees at the back of the tee box are the longest set, the ones at the front the shortest set (you can find the yardages by checking the corresponding lines on the scorecard - blue tees are designated on the scorecard by the "Blue" line, and so on).

 Over time, knowing which set of tees to use will become self-evident.
 If you are struggling from one set of tees - unable to reach par-3 holes from the tee, or unable to reach par-4 holes in two shots - then move up to an easier (shorter) set of tees.

-But as a beginner, you probably don't yet have a good grasp on your game and how far you hit your clubs.
+As a beginner, you probably don't yet have a good grasp on your game and how far you hit your clubs.